 s: a SPF failure report is sent if the email fails SPF evaluation, regardless of the alignment.

-|aspf||optional||This tag stands for the SPF alignment mode.
+What it means: This optional DMARC tag stands for the SPF alignment mode.
 The value can be either strict(s) or relaxed(r)

-What it means: Similarly, the adkim tag stands for the DKIM alignment mode, the value of which can be either strict(s) or relaxed(r)
+What it means: Similarly, the adkim is an optional DMARC tag that stands for the DKIM alignment mode, the value of which can be either strict(s) or relaxed(r)

-|rf||optional||afrf||The DMARC rf tag specifies the various formats for Forensic reporting.
+What it means: This optional DMARC tag with a default value of afrf.
+The DMARC rf tag specifies the various formats for Forensic reporting.

-|ri||optional||86400||The ri tag addresses the time interval in seconds between two consecutive aggregate reports sent by the reporting organization to the domain owner.
+What it means: This optional DMARC tag has a default value of 86400.
+The ri tag addresses the time interval in seconds between two consecutive aggregate reports sent by the reporting organization to the domain owner.